Linux hosted agents

 Creating an agent image requires you to define a Dockerfile that installs the tools and utilities you require.
 This Dockerfile should be based on the Buildkite hosted agent base image.

-An example Dockerfile that installs the awscli
+An example Dockerfile that installs the awscli and kubectl:

 # Set the environment variable to avoid interactive prompts during awscli installation